Sponsored

 4. I asked for DE5 instead of FL5 Type R in the metal tag but they didn't change that so I got "Type R" on my metal tag.

 Overall, I would give this kit a 8 out of 10.
+Overall, I give this kit a 9 out of 10.
+After driving my car around for a couple weeks, the sound and power improvement are worth the minor flaws.
 The outer matte carbon fiber finish is really really nice.
 I just wish everything would fit OEM perfectly but I guess I've just got super high standards.
-I haven't driven the car too much yet so I can't speak to power or sound yet.

 Sponsored